CASTEL-Florian/Unity-console-game/README.md

 Console.ForegroundColor {get; set; }
 Console.BackgroundColor {get; set; }
 ```

-Console.BackgroundColor is not supported.
+The project contains the porting of a few games from https://github.com/dotnet/dotnet-console-games

-The project contains a porting of the text adventure game **Alaric's Adventure: the Beginning**.
+It also contains the porting of the text adventure game **Alaric's Adventure: the Beginning**.
 Original game by Mekkmann : https://mekkmann.itch.io/alarics-adventure-text-based-game

 <br><br>